schwilklab/understory-ma/ms/understory-ma-ms.md

 - Thin* AND Understory
 - Thin* AND Percent Cover

 The literature search from the databases yielded approximately 3,500 references which were then vetted for appropriate material.
 Documents were eliminated that dealt with medical issues (i.e. new treatments for burn victims), investigations of ecological processes related to fire but not relevant to the scope of this document (i.e. nutrient cycling, insect infestation, etc.), or modeling studies with little empirical data.
 Papers from geographical locations outside of North America were also excluded.
 We were specifically interested in studies that were experimental in nature and that collected quantitative data on the response of understory plants to a prescribed fire or thinning treatment.
 We further narrowed our search to papers that specifically compared thinning (understory or overstory) and prescribed fire.
 We excluded papers that dealt exclusively with thinning, prescribed fire or wildfire.
-This vetting process yielded the 35 references included in this document.
+This vetting process yielded the 57 references included in this document.

 Because statistical reporting was not uniform across references, we performed a second round of vetting to exclude papers that could not be placed in a quantitative meta analysis.
-Papers that reported chi square tests, standardized mean differences, and failed to include standard errors were excluded [DWS: Josh, why, shouldn't those work for calculating d?].
+Papers that reported chi square tests, standardized mean differences, and failed to include standard errors were excluded

+[DWS: Josh, why, shouldn't those work for calculating d?

+JOW: The answer to this is not simple, sorry!
+Here is my reasoning: One can mathematically calculate d from those, but I still don't think they should be included: "Once a metric is chosen, it must be applied to all included studies; one cannot mix and match different measures of effect in a single meta-analysis (Koricheva 2013, page 71).
+That one quote is somewhat insufficient for explaining why I don't want to include them.
+I have a digital copy of Koricheva 2013 if you would like to take a look.

+Basically, different assumptions go into the different methodologies for reporting results.
+If we allow for multiple reporting methods, we mix and match the assumptions going into our overall calculations.
+This mixing of assumptions either weakens or invalidates our results when we put everything together.
+The number of papers that reported using chi square tests, for example, was low, so even if we 'softened' up our parameters to allow their inclusion, it would hurt our results more than help.
+What we are using was by far the most common method of reporting data, so I think it makes sense to keep things as pure as possible.

+More detail from Koricheva Chapter 7:
+"However, in many other cases it is of interest to combine various types of noncomparative metrics (i.e., simple measurements of responses) of effect size across studies.
+The need to combine such ecological or evolutionary responses or parameters is characteristic of observational data, but may also be useful for experimental data.
+Such effects include parameters like heritability, diversity indices, rate of population increase, time to an event such as metamorphosis or death [...].
+In these cases, the response itself is combined across studies, rather than combining the comparison of the experimental and control groups' responses (as in Hedges' d or the log response ratio) across studies.
+(Koricheva 2013, page 72)"

+Basically, the way we have done it, we kept things simple and pure by only allowing one method for data reporting.
+Am I missing something?
+ --].

 In addition, studies which reported data that was collected 20 or more years after the thinning or burning event were excluded.
-After the final vetting, a total of 22 references remained.
-[DWS: Josh, see issues #10 and #11]
+After the final vetting, a total of 33 references remained.

 Data Extraction and Analysis
 ----------------------------

 We investigate the effect of burning and thinning treatments on two response variables describing effects on understory vegetation: species richness and plant cover.
 Each of these was recorded separately for each of six species groups: total species, native only, non-native only, graminoids, forbs, and shrubs.
-These results in 12 possible variables, although not all were available in each study included.
+Graminoids and forbs data was also combined into a "herbaceous" species group due to the low availability of data for graminoids and forbs.
+This results in 14 possible variables, although not all were available in each study included.

 [Josh:  How did you deal with papers that reported herbaceous rather than graminoid, forb?
 Can we lump these?
 It does not make much sense to keep them separate. see issue #10]
+[JOW: We decided to lump graminoids and forbs.
+As I just wrote it, I reported gramionids, forbs, and the combination of the two (herbacious).
+Want me to take out graminoids and forbs completely?]

 For each selected article, we extracted means and either standard deviations or standard errors of the mean for each response variable across each treatment.
 We calculated pairwise treatment effect sizes for each response variable for three different pairwise comparisons: Thin vs Burn, Thin vs Control, and Burn vs Control.
 For each comparison, we calculated the unbiased standardized mean difference (Hedge's d) between mean values with the following equation: